Nihilantropy/Minishell/README.md

  ### Installation

-To get your Minishell up and running:
+To get your Minihell up and running:

 ```bash
 make